simdipo/Darey.io_devops/CLIENT_SERVER/CLient_server.md

-Another simple way to get a server's IP address is to use a simple diagnostic toollike 'ping' it will also show round-trip time-time for packets to go to and back from the server, this tool uses ICMP protocol.
+Another simple way to get a server's IP address is to use a simple diagnostic tool like 'ping' it will also show round-trip time-time for packets to go to and back from the server, this tool uses [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) protocol.

 Side Self Study
-1. Read about ping and traceroute network diagnostic utilities.
+1. Read about [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)) and [traceroute](https://en.wikipedia.org/wiki/Traceroute) network diagnostic utilities.
 Be able to make sense out of the results of using these tools.

-2
-Refresh your knowledge of basic SQL commands, be able to perform simple SHOW, CREATE, DROP, SELECT and INSERT SQL queries.
+2. Refresh your knowledge of [basic SQL commands](https://www.w3schools.com/sql/), be able to perform simple SHOW, CREATE, DROP, SELECT and
-Instructions On How To Submit Your Work For Review And Feedback To submit your work for review and feedback - follow this instruction.
+INSERT SQL queries.

 # Implement a Client Server Architecture using MySQL
 ## Database Management System (DBMS).